terrastruct/d2-docs/docs/tour/sequence-diagrams.md

 Groups help you label a subset of the sequence diagram.

 :::info
-A group in D2 is also known elsewhere as a "fragment" and "edge group".
+A group in D2 is also known elsewhere as a "fragment", "edge group", and "frame".
 :::

 We saw an example of this in an earlier example when explaining scoping rules.
 More